The Closer I Get to You: Critical reception and accolades

 Critics described "The Closer I Get to You" as Flack at the top of her form.
 The song came in at number 40 on Billboard' poll of "The 40 Biggest Duets Of All Time", where it was described a "tender tune".
 Authors of All Music Guide To Rock: The Definitive Guide to Rock, Pop, and Soul described the song as ethereal.
 Alan Light of Vibe magazine characterized it as intimate and effortless as an overheard conversation.
 Author of 1001 Ways to Be Romantic, Gregory J. P. Godek, included the song in a list of "Best Love Song Duets".
 A writer of Jet magazine described the song as a "pop-soul classic".
 Carolyn Quick Tillery, author of Celebrating Our Equality, described the song as a lasting musical legacy.
 Devon Jarvis of Women's Health included Flack and Hathaway's version of "The Closer I Get to You" in "Favorite Karaoke Duets".
 While opening the "R&B Vault", Gail Mitchell of Billboard praised the song as a 1970s-era classic.
 While reviewing Blue Lights in the Basement, Jason Elias of the website Allmusic wrote, "The track easily attains the grace and gorgeous sound that a lot of the like-minded songs here just miss."
 Lewis Dene of BBC described "The Closer I Get to You" as a "soul masterpiece".
 Both Hathaway and Flack were nominated for a Grammy Award for their duet.

 Chart performance

-The song became the duo's second number one on the US R&B charts in 1978, and climbed to the number two spot on the Billboard Hot 100.
-"The Closer I Get to You" also peaked at number three on the Adult Contemporary charts.
+In the United States, the song became the duo's second number one on the US Hot Soul Singles chart in 1978, and climbed to the number two spot on the Billboard Hot 100.
+"The Closer I Get to You" also peaked at number three on the Adult Contemporary charts and number 2 on the Cash Box Top 100.
+By the end of 1978, the single was positioned at number 38 on the Billboard Hot 100 and number 31 on the Cash Box Top 100 chart.
+In 2025, the single entered the R&B/Hip-Hop Digital Song Sales chart, peaking at number 10.
+In Canada, the single topped the RPM Singles Chart, and was positioned at number 17 on the chart by the end of 1978.
+In New Zealand, the single charted at number 16 on the New Zealand Singles Chart.
+In France, the single charted at number 10 on the French Singles Chart.
+In the United Kingdom, the single charted at number 42 on the UK Singles Chart.